 When calculating the rent, you should include all operating costs and ancillary expenses.
 This all –inclusive rental price makes it easier for prospective tenants to compare costs and simplifies financial planning.
 When concluding a management contract, we work with you to determine all the costs involved and then calculate the necessary total rent in accordance with the management option selected by you.

 It is also usual to take a deposit when letting a furnished property.
 It serves as security for damages claims or subsequent payment of ancillary expenses, for example.
 It is important that the deposit is paid before or when the keys are handed over.
 The deposit amount is usually stated as x times the monthly rent and should be calculated on the basis of the value of the equipment and furniture in the property.
 We recommend charging a deposit equivalent to two months ’ rent.
-If the tenant has taken out enhanced liability insurance through us, the deposit can be reduced to one month’s rent.

 You can bill the tenant for electricity costs in different ways.
 Notifying the energy supplier of a change of tenant is one fair and unproblematic way.
 Or you can continue to pay for the electricity yourself and then charge your tenant a monthly payment on account.
 When the tenant moves out, you determine the actual amount used by reading the meter and offset the difference against the deposit or reimburse any overpayments to the tenant.
 A third option involves charging a monthly flat rate for electricity, but this would mean that it would no longer be possible to demand any extra payment subsequently.